c-skills/rust1/README.md

 </a>
 </p>

+This also works with `cargo check` which claims to not build anything.

 As a professional programmer you know the difference between the build machine and the machine(s) stuff is deployed on.
 In professional context they are not the same 99% of the time.
 You *can* have evil code in the repo that you checked out and after the build it would infect your deployment servers.